TakenKills/discord.js-casanova/README.md

   - cooldown(message, command, timeLeft) *note: timeLeft is in milliseconds.*
   - commandUsed(message, command).
   - missingPermissions(message, command, missing, type) *note: `missing` are the missing permissions and `type` is either client or member.*
-  - commandBlocked(message, command, reason) *note: reason being "nsfw OR guildOnly OR ownerOnly"*
+  - commandBlocked(message, command, reason) *note: reason being "nsfw OR guildOnly OR ownerOnly OR disabled"*
   - commandError(message, command, errorMessage)

  ## Getting Started!